Cap’n Cook by Land and Sea

 Before coffee there was kapu, the ancient Hawaiian system of laws.
 Should a person break a kapu and face almost certain death they could make their way to place of refuge and be absolved.
 Pu’uhonua o Honaunau National Historic Park is one of the those places.
 Explore this historic 420 acre Park with your National Park Service-trained guide and see temple platforms, fishponds, and remnants of ancient life in Hawaii.

-Finally, take to the seas on a high-speed Zodiac-syle raft.
+Finally, take to the seas on the most exciting high-speed raft tour on Hawai’i island.
+These are not Zodiac brand boats, but are Zodiac-style rigid hull inflatables and are incredibly maneuverable and ridiculously fun.
 Explore sea caves and lava tubes along the rugged Kona Coast while on the lookout for marine life all around you.
 Reaching the sheltered and pristine waters of Kealakekua Bay you’ll come face to face with the monument to Captain Cook, along with snorkeling that ranks among the best in Hawaii.
 Perfect for both beginners and experienced snorkelers.
 Snorkel, swim, and enjoy a deli lunch onboard before returning.

 Depart Hilo 7:00